FTSRG-ReteLab/E-team-vcs-ci-lab/README.md

 The application represents a simple train controller system with the following three components.

 * Sensor: The sensor can detect the change in the speed limit of the track and can signal in such cases to the controller.
 * Controller: The controller is responsible for controlling the reference speed of the train.
-The reference speed is set by the user, but the speed limit must also be kept.
+The reference speed is set by the user.
 * User: The user can manipulate the reference speed of the train using a joystick.

 ### Behavior